TREASURIES-Yields dip after Moody's downgrades banks, weak Chinese trade data

 The auctions "will provide an important litmus test for dip buying demand," Lyngen said.
 Assuming they go well, then the driver of market direction for the coming weeks will likely be Thursday's consumer price inflation data, he added.

-Two-year yields US2YT=RR rose by around 1 basis point to 4.766%.
+Two-year yields US2YT=RR were little changed on the day at 4.754%.
 The interest rate sensitive notes are holding below yields of 5.120% reached on July 6, which were the highest since June 2007.

 Bond yields rose last week after the Treasury raised its borrowing forecast for the coming quarter and said it would increase auction sizes across the board.
 Fitch Ratings also stripped the United States of its top credit rating, drawing attention to its deteriorating fiscal picture.